Libensemble/libensemble/docs/FAQ.rst

 distributions have either dropped Windows support (MPICH and Open MPI) or are no longer being maintained (``msmpi``), we cannot guarantee success.

-If users wish to try, we recommend experimenting with the many Unix-like emulators, containers, virtual machines, and other such systems.
+We recommend experimenting with the many Unix-like emulators, containers, virtual machines, and other such systems.
 The `Installing PETSc On Microsoft Windows`_ documentation contains valuable information.